 Chapter 1.
-Introduction to Active IQ Unified Manager
+Introduction to OnCommand Unified Manager

-Active IQ Unified Manager (formerly OnCommand Unified Manager) enables you to monitor and manage the health and performance of your ONTAP storage systems from a single interface.
+OnCommand Unified Manager enables you to monitor and manage the health and performance of your ONTAP storage systems from a single interface.
 You can deploy Unified Manager on a Linux server, on a Windows server, or as a virtual appliance on a VMware host.